cwest9400/War/readme.md

 4. Try to win all the cards.

 ## Next Steps:
-- Additional CSS styling - play area and cards.
+- Additional CSS styling - play area and card visuals.
 - Card animations - Cards sliding from zone to zone.
 - Button updates - Reduce the number of buttons that the user needs to interact with.
 - The ability to ante more that 3 cards at a time.